dseifer-tech/clearstay/README.md

 - Next.js project setup with TypeScript and Tailwind CSS
 - **Modern Homepage**: Redesigned with Apple-style polish and Expedia-style search form
 - **Enhanced Search Results**: Improved card design, typography, and user experience
-- **About Page**: New trust-building page with ClearStay's mission and differentiators
+- **About Page**: New trust-building page with InnstaStay's mission and differentiators
 - **Premium Navigation**: Consistent navbar across all pages with enhanced styling
 - **Hotel Descriptions**: Parsed and displayed hotel descriptions with caching
 - **Date Picker Enhancement**: Single calendar view with integrated search button